-Revised March 27, 2014
+Revised July 23, 2014

-The Federal Emergency Management Agency (FEMA) has issued updated Flood Insurance Rate Maps (FIRMs) for the Town of Yarmouth.
+The Town of Yarmouth has officially adopted the 2014 Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMs) for the Town of Yarmouth, which became effective on July 16, 2014.
 The FIRM maps show areas in town known as Special Flood Hazard Areas (SFHAs).
-These are areas where the National Flood Insurance Program's (NFIP's) floodplain management regulations must be enforced and where the mandatory purchase of flood insurance applies for federally backed bank mortgages.
+These are areas where the National Flood Insurance Program's (NFIP's) floodplain management regulations must be enforced and where the mandatory purchase of flood insurance applies for those with federally backed bank mortgages.

 In addition to the FEMA Maps, the Town of Yarmouth created an easier to read color-coded alternative map showing the SFHAs with approximate property lines and structure locations.
-Click on the Entire Town GIS Map listed below.
-Hard copies of all these maps are available for viewing in the Engineering Department on the lower level of Town Hall at 1146 Route 28, South Yarmouth.
+Click on the Entire Town GIS Map link listed below.
+A hard copy of the Town GIS Map is available in the Engineering Department and hard copies of the FIRM Maps are available for viewing in the Building Department, both located on the lower level of Town Hall at 1146 Route 28, South Yarmouth.